Key takeaways

 - While Quasi contracts help ensure fairness, companies can use tools like Docupilot for creating, managing, and tracking regular agreements, reducing reliance on informal or implied agreements.

-A quasi contract is a legal obligation created by courts to prevent one party from unfairly benefiting at another's expense, even when no formal contract exists.
+A quasi contract is a legal obligation created by courts to prevent one party from unfairly benefiting at another's expense — even when no formal contract exists.

 Modern organizations struggle to systematically track and handle these unofficial yet legally binding relationships.
+They need to answer questions like:

 - How do we systematically track benefits received without formal agreements?